mradocy/BaseUnityProject/README.md

 * Copy create-base-unity-project.cmd (located at the root of BaseUnityProject) into the root project folder.

 * Run create-base-unity-project.cmd.
 It will use KDiff3 to copy the files from BaseUnityProject to the new Unity project.

-* create-base-unity-project.cmd can then be deleted from the new Unity project.
+This file will then delete itself.